cstuder/parse-valueholder/README.md

 Delimiters, enclosure and escape characters are configurable.

+All values are cast to float.

-Parse either from a file or from a string:
+Parses either from a file or from a string:

 ```php
 $row = \cstuder\ParseValueholder\Utils\CsvParser::parseFile($filename);